heron-mc/heron-mc/trunk/docsrc/index.rst

 .. code-block:: javascript

 	Heron.layout = {
 	   xtype: 'window',
 	   title: "Hello Heron",
 	   height: 280, width: 450,

 	   items: [
 	    {
 	       xtype: "gx_mappanel",
 	       layers: [new OpenLayers.Layer.WMS("World Map",
 			   "http://tilecache.osgeo.org/wms-c/Basic.py?", {layers: 'basic', format: 'image/png' })],
 	       zoom: 1
 	    }
 	   ]
 	};

 This is a minimal Heron application.
-You can see that the app is completely defined through the configuration starting with `Heron.layout`.
+You can see that this app is completely defined through a configuration object starting with `Heron.layout`.
 Learn more about using Heron in your application by reading the :doc:`documentation <docs>`.